 The Community Foundation of Randolph County welcomes gifts of all sizes.
-We accept gifts in any amount and you can donate now or we can help you plan for a later gift in your estate plan.
-Our goal is to provide strategies to help your donation be more effective.
+We accept gifts in any amount.
+You can donate now, or we can help you plan for a later gift in your estate plan.
+Our goal is to provide strategies to help your donation be most effective.
 When you contact the Community Foundation of Randolph County, our only requirement is a desire to do good for the community.
 We are here to facilitate your wishes.
 There are many types of gifts; the Community Foundation of Randolph County can help guide you to find the type of donation that best suits your needs.

 Types of Gifts

-There are many types of gifts; the Community Foundation of Randolph County can help guide you to find the type of donation that best suits your needs.
+There are many types of gifts options.
+The Community Foundation of Randolph County can help guide you to find the type of donation that best suits your needs.

 An annual monetary gift may be made to support either the Community Foundation of Randolph in general, or specifically, to any of our funds.

-Gifts may be given in memory or in honor of individuals, as designated by the donor.
-Notifications can be sent to family members upon request.
+Gifts may be given in memory of or in honor of individuals, as designated by the donor.
+Notifications can be sent to family members upon your requests.